Game On: Learn about the divisioning process that differentiates Special Olympics from other sport organizations.

 - SOI Official Sport Rules for Soccer

-SONC offers two types of soccer competition: individual skills and 5-on-5 team.
+SONC offers three types of soccer competition: individual skills, 5-a-side team and 7-a-side team.

 Athletes participating in traditional team play on a modified soccer field with a size 5 soccer ball.